williamdemeo/ds644-spring2023/scala/README.md

 In the dialog box that appears, select "Worksheet" and then type a name for the worksheet, e.g., "practice" and hit Enter.

 You will see a new file (called, e.g., `practice.worksheet.sc`) open up in the VSCode editor window.
-Type some Scala code in the editor window and then save the file.
+Type some Scala code in that editor window and then save the file.

 If you have Scala set up correctly, then VSCode will evaluate the worksheet and the results will appear in comments to the right of the code.
 If this doesn't work, it means either you have an error somewhere in your worksheet, or the Scala project was not set up correctly.